ebalynn/Alpha-Intraday-US30-M5/README.md

 The main purpose of this strategy is to generate steady positive performance regardless of the directions of the market concentrating on guerilla like trading (hm, a possible name for the strategy once it's more generic) with short holding period, minimum risk and hence high Sharpe ratio.
 I believe I have a few tricks up my sleeve:
 * ML.NET - not yet sure how accurate that is going to be, but it will certainly help with candlestick pattern recognition
-* Use of SPX500 to validate out trading assumptions.
+* Use of SPX500 to validate our trading assumptions.
 In a way, we are doing pairs trading but only trading US30
 * Ninja Trader 8 and C#/.NET 4.8 stack is a very powerful tool, add to this Azure and we have a monster!
 * I don't believe in magic, make you a billionaire next day strategies
 * There are 2 more that I'm going to keep to myself for now